Top

 Differences Between Temporary and Permanent Restraining Orders

 In terms of difficulty, getting a restraining order is similar to many other court processes.
-The process involves filing paperwork, going to a hearing, and waiting for a judge to make a decision.
-If you are in a predicament that requires a restraining order, Law Office of Greg Quimby, P.C. has the expertise in this area to help you get the protection you need.
+The process involves filing paperwork, going to a hearing, and waiting for a judge to decide.
+If you are in a predicament that requires a restraining order, the Law Office of Greg Quimby, P.C. has the expertise to help you get the protection you need.

-The National Crime Information Center (NCIC) estimates that two to three million initial restraining orders are issued per year.
+The National Crime Information Center (NCIC) estimates that two to three million initial restraining orders are issued yearly.
 The most common reasons for restraining orders are when an abuser violates domestic violence laws, such as:

 • Harassment